All Episodes

 I don't know if that's happening out in Colorado.

-Anyway, uh what they're saying is Colorado Capitol on lockdown, reports of shots fired this afternoon.
+Anyway, what they're saying is Colorado Capitol on lockdown.

-If you're around the area, around the Colfax Avenue area.
+There's a large police presence in the area, if you're around the area, around the Colfax Avenue area.

 Doesn't mean a lot to me, but if you're in Colorado, I hope it means a lot to you.

-Hope and pray, nothing's happening there.
+Hope and pray nothing happening there.

-You know, one of the things that I think was probably the most amazing is the reaction, and I I went into great detail about this in terms of the show yesterday.
+You know, one of the things that I think was probably the most amazing is the reaction.

-So Donald Trump makes a a statement about North Korean leader Kim Jong-un and the fact that Kim Jong-un is saying the nuclear button is on his desk at all times.
+So Donald Trump makes a statement about North Korean leader Kim Jong-un and the fact that Kim Jong-un is saying the nuclear button is on his desk at all times.

-Well, will someone from his depleted and food-starved regime please inform him that I too have a nuclear button, and it's much bigger and more powerful than any of his and my button works.
+Well, will someone from his depleted and food-starved regime please inform him that I too have a nuclear button and it's much bigger and more powerful than any of his and my button works.

 Now, the media's reaction to this was utter insanity.